absorensen/numbers_go_brrrr/m1_memory_hierarchies/s6_building_a_computational_graph.md

 smart pointers and the transfer of data from one operator to the next is handled by having indices to the same buffer, as well as our graph being executed sequentially, so we don't need to worry about only one access happening to a buffer at a time as only one operator will be running at a time.

+Another option could be to store all the buffers in a hash maps / dictionaries and use hashes as keys.
+This would however still requires us to keep track of how many references there was to each buffer before removing it.
+A hash map is also a fundamentally more difficult structure to maintain and index into than an array.

 Ok, so now we've rummaged around a little bit, try to go back to the files relevant to the CPU graph and see what they're doing.
 Don't worry about understanding the ```sorted_mutable_references```